bluesky-social/atproto/docs/specs/xrpc.md

 #### `500` Internal server error

 The server reached an unexpected condition during processing.
-Expecations:

-- `Content-Type` header must be `application/json`.
-- Response body must match the [InternalError](#internalerror) schema.

 #### `501` Method not implemented